Christian eschatology: The resurrection body

 The Gospel authors wrote that our resurrection bodies will be different from those we have now.
 Jesus said, "In the resurrection, they neither marry nor are given in marriage, but are like the angels of God in heaven" [Mt 22:30].
 Paul adds, "So also is the resurrection of the dead: the body ... is sown a natural body; it is raised a spiritual body" [1 Co.
 15:42–44].

 According to the Catechism of the Catholic Church the body after resurrection is changed into a spiritual, imperishable body:

+Both the righteous and the wicked will rise with immortal bodies.
+However, only the righteous will rise with four endowments: impassibility (incorruptibility), subtility (spirituality), agility (power), and clarity (glory).